Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 [Go](https://go.dev) is a programming language.
 It is compiled, has a garbage collection system, structures and is OOP-compatible.
 Go stands out for its standard library, which allows easy concurrency and rapid development.
 Go's syntax is also fairly strict and explicit, so it's easy to read other developers' code.
 In fact, Go is so simple that most of the time it allows only one type of solution, thus achieving the [Zen of Python](https://peps.python.org/pep-0020/) better than Python itself.

 The reason I chose Go over C, Rust, C++, Java, ... is that static cross compilation is easy.
-Also, I write Go super fast and I don't have to fight with the language to choose a solution on "how I want to handle a string" (`String`, `char[]`, `std::string` ?!, give me one please!).
+Also, I write Go superfast and I don't have to fight with the language to choose a solution on "how I want to handle a string" (`String`, `char[]`, `std::string` ?!, give me one please!).

 This is the solution I've chosen.
 Basically, the idea is as follows: